Searching For A Fairer Way To Distribute Donor Livers

 "I just couldn't stand up on my feet at all," says Patel, 39, of Waycross, Ga.
 "I just had to stop working."

-Now, he's waiting anxiously to find out if his doctors have found a liver for him so he can undergo a transplant.
+Now, he's waiting anxiously to learn if his doctors have found a liver for him so he can undergo a transplant.

-"They told me 'You will need a liver transplant — without a liver transplant you might not survive,' " Patel says.
+"They told me, 'You will need a liver transplant — without a liver transplant you might not survive,' " Patel says.

 Piper Su is waiting, too.
 She's also 39 but lives about 700 miles north in Alexandria, Va.
 She's still working as a lawyer, but says it's getting harder and harder.

 "I tend to get very tired," Su says.
 "Often times, I'll have sharp pains in my abdomen from my liver voicing its displeasure.
-And then I've developed a condition in my legs which can be very painful."
+And then I've developed a condition in my legs, which can be very painful."

 Patel and Su are among more than 16,000 Americans waiting for a liver transplant because of conditions such as hepatitis, cancer or cirrhosis.
 But only about 7,000 livers are donated each year.
 So they know their odds aren't great.